 Weight Division: Peso Medio (69kg/152lbs)

 Monica Vanessa Silva Biography

-She found jiu jitsu through a friend who was already training and asked her to join in a class.
-Monica Vanessa Silva was very impressed with the technicality of the sport and decided to take it seriously.
-For that purpose she moved from Lisbon to Almada to get instruction from Sandro “Bala” her coach since the she started.
-It was Sandro who awarded her all belts from their on.
+Mónica found Jiu-Jitsu through a friend who was already training and asked her to participate in a class.
+She was in high-school at the time.
+Mónica Vanessa Silva was very impressed with the technique of the sport and decided to take it seriously.
+After that, Mónica moved from Lisbon to Almada to be able to obtain more hours of training and to pursue a career in the new sport she found.

 After a lot of dedication, Silva achieved the highest desired title in the sport.
 The World Champion, taking the podium in Rio de Janeiro, Brazil, in 2006 as a purple belt.

 In 2009, as a brown belt and already with European and World titles to her credit, Monica was given the helm of the workgroup, due to the forced absence of her coaches from Portugal.

 She received the Black Belt in Brazil in 2011 and continued his work until 2014 when she stopped competing after the World Championship in Long Beach.
 A year later, she stoped representing her Jiu-Jitsu team.